From Entity Reliability to Clean Feedback: An Entity-Aware Denoising Framework Beyond Interaction-Level Signals: Experiments

 \subsubsection{Component Contribution Analysis}

-We conducted a thorough ablation study (Table~\ref{tab:components_ablation_results_partial}) to assess the contribution of each component in CrossDenoise, which consists of three elements: the interaction-specific Base Weight (\textbf{BW}), Item Factor (\textbf{IF}), and User Factor (\textbf{UF}).
-We systematically disabled these components and measured the resulting performance using NDCG@50.
-Complete results are provided in Table~\ref{tab:components_ablation_results_full} in Appendix~\ref{sec:componentsAblation}.
+We conducted an ablation study (Table~\ref{tab:components_ablation_results_full}) to evaluate the contribution of each component in EARD, which comprises three elements: the interaction-specific Base Weight (\textbf{BW}), Item Factor (\textbf{IF}), and User Factor (\textbf{UF}).
+Each component was selectively disabled, and performance was measured using Recall@50/100 and NDCG@50/100.

-By solely enabling BW (the `\checkmark,$\times$,$\times$' configuration), we observe a substantial performance improvement compared to the vanilla baseline (`$\times$,$\times$,$\times$').
-On NeuMF with the ML-1M dataset, introducing BW alone boosts NDCG@50 from 0.3171 to 0.3605, a relative increase of 13.7\%.
-This provides strong empirical evidence for our motivation that an interaction's training loss is a powerful proxy for its underlying quality and can be effectively used for denoising.
+\paragraph{The Foundational Role of Interaction-level Weighting (BW).} Enabling only BW (\texttt{\checkmark},$\times$,$\times$) yields a clear and substantial improvement over the vanilla baseline ($\times$,$\times$,$\times$) across all models and datasets.
+For instance, on NeuMF with the ML-1M dataset, relying solely on BW increases NDCG@50 from 0.3171 to 0.3605, a relative gain of \textbf{13.7\%}.
+This result strongly substantiates our core hypothesis: an interaction’s training loss serves as a powerful and reliable proxy for its underlying quality and can be directly exploited for effective denoising, forming the foundation of our framework.

-We analyzed the contribution of entity-level reputation factors.
-Incorporating Item Factor (IF) or User Factor (UF) into the base weights consistently enhances performance.
-The relative contribution of the two factors depends on the setting: IF has a stronger effect for NeuMF on ML-1M, while UF yields greater gains for CDAE on Yelp.
-These results highlight the heterogeneous nature of noise patterns and support the need to integrate both factors, since the dominant one cannot be determined in advance.

-Finally, the synergy of all three components is evident in the performance of the full CrossDenoise (`\checkmark,\checkmark,\checkmark').
-Its superiority is pronounced on the CDAE backbone, where it is the undisputed top performer on three datasets.
-Combining BW, IF, and UF provides the most powerful and stable solution for denoising implicit feedback, as it leverages complementary signals across interaction, item, and user levels.
+\paragraph{Complementary and Context-Dependent Effects of Entity Factors (IF \& UF).} Introducing either the Item Factor or the User Factor on top of BW almost always brings further performance gains, demonstrating the critical value of entity-aware modeling.
+The effects of IF and UF appear to be complementary and context-dependent.
+For example, the \textbf{User Factor} (\texttt{\checkmark},$\times$,\texttt{\checkmark}) shows a particularly strong impact on the CDAE model with the Amazon-Book dataset, suggesting that when user behaviors are highly diverse and noisy, explicitly modeling user-specific reliability is crucial.
+Conversely, the \textbf{Item Factor} (\texttt{\checkmark},\texttt{\checkmark},$\times$) achieves the best performance on three out of four metrics for GMF on ML-1M, indicating that in scenarios where item-side noise (e.g., clickbait or low-quality items) is dominant, identifying unreliable items is a primary driver of improvement.